Important information on Long COVID in the professional context

 An analysis of the Wissenschaftlichen Institut der AOK (WIdO) from the year 2022 reported similar figures: Since the beginning of the pandemic, more than every 5th employed, insured person has already been absent once due to a COVID-19 illness.
 Close to 4 per cent of the patients eventually became unfit for work due to Long COVID or Post COVID.
 That equals around one per cent of all the working population insured with AOK.

 The applications for occupational diseases have greatly risen due to the COVID-19 illnesses according to the National Association of Statutory Accident Insurance: Around 80,000 reported suspicions of an occupational disease were received in 2019.
-The reports were already at 220,000 in 2021.
-150,000 of there were attributed to COVID-19 illnesses.
-“Long COVID or Post COVID” was recorded in almost 3 per cent of the cases among the COVID-19 illnesses that were recognised as occupational disease in 2020 and 2021.
+In 2022, a total of 370,141 reports of suspicion of an occupational disease were received; an occupational disease was recognised in 199,542 cases.
+The main cause for the rise in reports and recognitions of occupations diseases is the corona pandemic.
+Around 180,000 recognitions were attributed to COVID-19 in 2022.

 It is still unclear how the figures of the working population afflicted with Long COVID shall develop in the future.
 The prognosis depends on various factors: These include the knowledge from long-term studies on the course of Long COVID and the further spread of Corona virus in the population.
 Apart from that, the prognosis is influenced by how Long COVID shall be determined and the cases recorded in the future.

-Last update: June 2023
+Last update: July 2024

 What is a rehab?